15-410 HW2 solutions (Spring, 2006)

-If you did this problem correctly, your hw2 directory should contain a $USER.message.decrypted file.
+If you did this problem correctly, in a couple of hours your hw2 directory should contain a $USER.message.decrypted file.
 If not, check to see if there is a $USER.ERROR file.
 If not, a popular problem is that you used file names other than the ones specified in the assignment, the grading script wasn't able to guess what you meant, and the grader hasn't yet had the time to manually intervene.

 By the way, your encrypted messages to us were read and, generally, appreciated.

 The best message was Mark Hairgrove's; the second best was Mike Kasick's.
 The wisest was probably Zoe Ouyang's.
 No, of course we're not going to reveal the messages--they're secret!

 The ELF file format specifies addresses for the text, data, rodata, and bss regions, but not the stack region.

 Briefly explain why it is ok for this information to be missing from the executable file.

 This is acceptable because the compiled instructions forming the program text don't depend on where in the address space the stack is located.
 Accesses to the stack are relative to the stack pointer (or the base pointer, in stack disciplines which have one)--this includes pushes, pops, fetches, and stores.